 - A remote immobiliser with GPS tracking is a good failsafe if you have vehicles which are at high risk of theft

-- Vehicles should never be immobilised while moving – all employees with the ability to do this must understand the implications of this
+- Vehicles should never be immobilised while moving unless instructed by police – all employees with the ability to do this must understand the implications of this

 - Immobilisers should ideally be wired to the starter motor (this prevents them from being immobilised on the move, just not able to be restarted)

 - If vehicles are part of a pool, there should be a robust booking system so that the person in control of the GPS knows who is driving the vehicle.